jenhakk/Web-development-exercises/README.md

 This was an upgrade from exercise 4.
 The exercise was to create the previous site with Bootstrap.

 **Here you can visit the [site](https://jenhakk.github.io/jenna_hakkarainenwww21/exercise5/exercise5.html)**

+## Other files

+This was the first task to create web site that had to contain some elements like list, quotes, video etc.

+**Here you can visit the [site](https://jenhakk.github.io/jenna_hakkarainenwww21/index.html)**